GeVic/GCD-Pattern-21B/README.md

 The problem seems intresting.
 But still I think my explanation lacks something.
 It would be great if you wanna discuss the same.

-## How should can edit the README file for better explanation?
+## How can i edit the README file for better explanation?
 Simple, create a pull request and I would be happy to hear you explanation.